DWTechs/Winstan.js/README.md

 export type Levels = 'error'|'warn'|'info'|'debug';

+/**
+ * Initializes the logging configuration.
+ *
+ * @param timeZone - The time zone to be used for logging timestamps.
+If undefined, the default time zone will be used.
+ * @param locale - The locale to be used for formatting dates.
+If undefined, the default locale will be used.
+ * @param service - The name of the service for which the logging is being configured.
+If undefined, a default service name will be used.
+ * @param level - The logging level to be set.
+This determines the severity of logs that will be captured.
+ *
+ * @returns void
+ */
 function init(
   timeZone: string | undefined, // timezone for date and time.
 Default to europe/paris
   locale: string | undefined, // locale for date and time.
 Default to fr-FR